-Keeping half a million rail pensions on track
+Keeping half-a-million rail pensions on track

 Client